CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 ~~~
 {% endraw %}

-Then in each document we can specify that layout.
+Then each document we can set the cookie layout:

 {% raw %}
 ~~~Markdown